joaquimcampos/HTV-Learn/README.rst

 The aim of this repository is to facilitate the reproduction of the results reported in the research papers:

-* "Learning of Continuous and Piecewise-Linear Functions with Hessian Total-Variation Regularization" (submitted);
+* `[Campos2022] <https://ieeexplore.ieee.org/document/9655475>`_ “Learning of Continuous and Piecewise-Linear Functions With Hessian Total-Variation Regularization.”

-* "Measuring Complexity of Learning Schemes Using Hessian-Schatten Total-Variation" (submitted).
+* `[Aziznejad2023] <https://epubs.siam.org/doi/10.1137/22M147517X>`_ “Measuring Complexity of Learning Schemes Using Hessian-Schatten Total Variation.”

 .. contents:: **Table of Contents**
     :depth: 2